natotthomer/ShouldReads/README.md

 - [x] create `Shelf` model
 - build out API, Flux loop, and components for:
   - [x] Shelf CRUD
-  - [ ] adding books requires a shelf
-  - [ ] moving books to a different shelf
+  - [x] moving books to a different shelf
   - [x] viewing book by shelf
 - Use CSS to style new views